wiseman-timelord/Chat-Gradio-Gguf/README.md

 <br>Status: Alpha - See `Development` section..

 ## Description
 Intended as a high-quality chat interface programmed towards windows 10 non-WSL, with any Cpu/Gpu on GGUF models.
-Dynamic modes enabling correct, interface and prompts, for relating theme of sessions, With the latest advancements, and no imposed, limitations or guidelines.
-This tool providing local, uncensored, and inference with features that enhance productivity and usability, even a comparable interface, found on premium AI services, or as far in that direction as, Gradio and Grok3Beta, will allow.
+Dynamic prompting from keywords in models enabling better, interface and prompts, for relating theme of session, With some features but no imposed, limitations or guidelines.
+This tool providing local, uncensored, and inference with features that enhance productivity and usability, even a comparable interface, found on premium AI services, or as far in that direction as, Gradio and Grok3Beta and gguf models, will allow.
 The configuration is without options reported to make no difference on most models, ensuring a comprehensive yet streamlined experience.
-Capable of all things possible through simple scripts and awesome libraries and modern GGUF LLMs.

 ### Features
 - **Comprihensive CPU/GPU Support**: CPUs x64-CPU/AVX2/AVX512 and GPUs AMD/nVIDIA/Intel, with dropdown list selection supporting multi CPU/GPU setup.